 Once you have completed and signed the FAFSA, contact the financial aid office at each school you and the student listed on the application, explain that your finances have changed, and request a “professional judgment.”
 The school will tell you what to do next!

 Don’t miss out on aid.
-File your FAFSA ® with Frank and complete the application in under 7 minutes.
+File your FAFSA ® with Frank and complete the application in minutes.

 Using Frank, filing FAFSA® was easy and fast.
 With financial aid out of the way, I can now focus on my education.